Godfather's Burger Lounge

 Kid’ s English sliders ($5.95) had two small mini burgers with compact square shaped yellowish buns.
 A large helping of solid fries.
 The kids sundae ($1.95) proved to be huge, with almost 4 scoops of ice cream.

 Godfather’s Burger Lounge had very friendly server with no ask refills and accomodating service.
-On our last occasion, the dining room was full and service deteriorated.
 They are really trying here though.
 Burgers were solid, making this a fun nice place for some food.
 Be sure to try the garlic fries.
 We’d rank this place slightly ahead of nearby The Counter, Rave Burger and Jack’s, but not into top notch Pearl’s territory.